SourceGeneration/Reflection/README.md

 - Constructor

 **Unsupports**
-- GenericType
+- Generic type definition
-- GenericMethod*
+- Generic method *

-> Currently, support for generic types is not yet available.
+> Currently, support for generic type definition is not yet available.
 The main issue lies in the handling of `MarkGenericType`.
-Although the source generation can handle some known types, the results are not particularly satisfactory.
 I am currently experimenting with more effective approaches, but there is no specific plan at the moment.

 > Similar to generic types, there are also generic methods.
 The issue lies in `MarkGenericMethod`.
 However, it can currently handle some specific cases, such as situations where the generic type can be inferred.